ldss-project/hexarc/docs/index.md

 Welcome to the documentation of HexArc!

-If it is your first time here, or you are interested in adopting this framework, please refer to the [End User Documentation](/hexarc/end-user-documentation) to gain familiarity with HexArc.
+If it is your first time here, or you are interested in adopting this framework, please refer to the [User Documentation](/hexarc/user-documentation) to gain familiarity with HexArc.

-If you are interested in contributing to this framework, please refer to the [Development Documentation](/hexarc/end-user-documentation).
+If you are interested in contributing to this framework, please refer to the [Developer Documentation](/hexarc/developer-documentation).